shubham-shahh/lidar_map_localizer/README.md

 9) [FAST-LIO-Localization-QN](https://github.com/engcang/FAST-LIO-Localization-QN) (yet to test, ROS 1 based)
 10) [direct_lidar_odometry](https://github.com/vectr-ucla/direct_lidar_odometry?tab=readme-ov-file) (yet to test, ROS 1 based)

-To keep my findings concise and limited to the scope of the discussion and not making this post boring I will list the most improtant ones.
-I implemented each of the above setup in the simulation environmnet to understand and benchmarks before finalizing a approach I can build on top of. all the appraoches have thier own strengths, weaknesses, requirments, environemnt constraints etc so rather than calculating ATE and RTE in simulation, I tried to query the % error in the system in the end of 500m trajectory.
-No approach was rock solid thoughout the trajectory all of them failed atelast once and drifted away during challanging scenarios (empty corridors,  low geometric features) etc
+To keep things concise and on-topic, I’ll highlight the most important observations.
+I implemented each approach in simulation to understand behavior and rough benchmarks before choosing a direction to build on.
+Every approach has its own strengths, weaknesses, requirements, and environment constraints.
+Instead of reporting ATE/RTE in sim, I queried % error over a ~500 m trajectory to keep things simple.
+None of the approaches were rock solid end-to-end; each failed at least once and drifted during challenging scenarios (empty corridors, low geometric features, etc.).

 | Algorithm              | % error  | Setup |
 | :----------------------| :------: | ----: |